 Verse by Verse Commentary

 1. The people were successful in building the temple.
 When they were lazy and struggling, God sent the prophets, Haggai and Zechariah, to encourage them.
-Through their encouragement the people repented and finished the job.
+Through their encouragement, the people repented and finished the job.
 Finishing is a lot harder than starting.
-Through perseverance and God’s blessing, they did it.
+By perseverance and God’s blessing, they did it.
 Remember that when God gives you a mission, there will almost surely be obstacles and adversity, but God will also provide the resources and strength you need to do what He has asked.
 Only persevere and do not give up.

 III.
 The people dedicate the temple to the Lord (16-18)